 welding benefits.
 In contast in my 600 page Management Engineer's MIG book I have been able to write 60 pages of pulsed MIG , weld issues.

 Next time you want weld application - weld equipment - process - and

 consider the source.

-TEN CONSEQUENCES FROM THE COMMON, MANAGEMENT AND ENGINEERING
+10 WELD SHOP CONSEQUENCES FROM MANAGEMENT AND ENGINEERING,

 Weld Process Ignorance has retarded weld process and consumable evolution, and dramatically increased weld cost and weld rework potential.

 Weld Process Ignorance can make weld automation more complex.

 numerous weld shop myths.

 Weld Process Ignorance closes the door to weld